Menu

 History Because to Know is to Understand

 Delft’s history dates back to the 11th century when a Count established his manor beside a canal in an elevated area around 1075.
 This early settlement, along with several other significant events, laid the foundation for Delft’s growth into an important market town.
-The city’s central market square, one of the largest of its time, made it a hub of trade and commerce, solidifying its role in the region.
+The city’s central market square, one of the largest of its time, made it a hub of trade and commerce, solidifying its regional role.

 In the early Middle Ages, Delft was a small rural village that quickly transformed into a bustling urban center.
 The city’s official rise began in 1246 when Count Willem II granted Delft its city charter on April 15th.
 The town continued to thrive, and in 1389, the Delfshavensche Schie canal was dug to connect Delft to the river Maas, creating the port of Delfshaven.
 This new waterway linked the city to the sea, boosting its prosperity and facilitating trade.
 The canals that were integral to this development still define Delft today, giving the town a distinctive European charm.

 However, Delft’s growth was not without hardship.
 In 1536, a massive fire devastated a large portion of the town.
-Despite the destruction, many buildings from the 16th century remain, particularly in the Wynhaven, Koornmarkt, and Voorstraat districts.
+Despite the destruction, many 16th-century buildings remain, particularly in the Wynhaven, Koornmarkt, and Voorstraat districts.
 These surviving landmarks contribute to Delft’s unique character, blending centuries of history with modern life.

 William of Orange

 The town’s association with the House of Orange started when William of Orange (Willem van Oranje), nicknamed William the Silent, took up residence in 1572 in the former Saint-Agatha convent (later called the Prinsenhof).
 Prince Willem van Oranje (William of Orange) was the founder of Dutch independence.
-He led the growing Dutch resistance against Spanish occupation, known as the Eighty-Year War.
+He led the growing Dutch resistance to Spanish occupation during the Eighty Years’ War.

-By then, Delft was one of the leading cities of Holland and served as a headquarters because of its city walls, which offered protection.
+By then, Delft was one of the leading cities in Holland and served as a headquarters because its city walls provided protection.
 During the Battle of Delft in October 1573, those walls fended off an attack by Spanish forces.

 In 1581, after the Act of Abjuration was proclaimed, Delft became the de facto capital of the newly independent Netherlands as the seat of the Prince of Orange.